-Guide to Tofu
+Guide to Tofu and Tempeh

-Tofu itself its quite bland but easily absorbs flavour so it’s best marinated or seasoned to suit whatever dish you’re using it in.
-It’s blandness actually makes it great choice for baking, dressings and dips to add texture and volume, or even replace ingredients like oil, eggs and dairy.
+You can make tofu taste like just about anything through various cooking and preparation methods.
+It’s blandness actually makes it a great choice for baking, dressings and dips to add texture and volume, or even replace ingredients like oil, eggs and dairy.

 Tofu Nutritional Benefits